InVinceable All-Purpose Cleaner Reviews

 Miracle cleaners have been a mainstay of As Seen on TV advertisements, perhaps because they are inexpensive to produce, and the results are so subjective.
-In the case of InVinceable, it also appears that the results are somewhat doctored by film editing, as we see Vince spray stains which completely disappear before our eyes – an effect which has not been duplicated by reviewers.
+In the case of InVinceable, there are scenes that seem impossible to duplicate, such as when Vince sprays stains which completely disappear before our eyes – an effect which has not been duplicated by myself and other reviewers.

-In our evaluation of the product, we noted the following caveats:
+In my evaluation of the product, I noted the following caveats:

 - InVinceable only has a 6 to 8 hour life, so it’s not something you can mix and store away for continued use.